-"Which I hope it won't, as there's no money on the other side to do it."'Proud to be British'
+"Which I hope it won't, as there's no money on the other side to do it."

 The referendum this Sunday and Monday asks the 1,672 eligible voters to say yes or no to the question of whether they want to remain a British Overseas Territory.